grafana/grafana/docs/sources/auth/generic-oauth.md

 Set `api_url` to the resource that returns [OpenID UserInfo](https://connect2id.com/products/server/docs/api/userinfo) compatible information.

 You can also specify the SSL/TLS configuration used by the client.
 Set `tls_client_cert` to the path of the certificate, `tls_client_key` to the path containing the key and `tls_client_ca` to the path containing a trusted certificate authority list.
-Finally, `tls_skip_verify_insecure` controls whether a client verifies the server's certificate chain and host name.
-If it is true, SSL/TLS accepts any certificate presented by the server and any host name in that certificate.
-In this mode, SSL/TLS is susceptible to man-in-the-middle attacks.
-This should be used only for testing.
+`tls_skip_verify_insecure` controls whether a client verifies the server's certificate chain and host name.
+If it is true, then SSL/TLS accepts any certificate presented by the server and any host name in that certificate. _You should only use this for testing_, because this mode leaves SSL/TLS susceptible to man-in-the-middle attacks.

 Grafana will attempt to determine the user's e-mail address by querying the OAuth provider as described below in the following order until an e-mail address is found: